-This page provides a selection of useful links to other websites offering information for amputees and their carers.
+This page provides a selection of useful links to other websites offering information for patients and their carers.

 Support Services New Zealand

 NZALS is a specialist healthcare provider that manufactures high technology medical devices, mainly artificial limbs, for individual patients with an integrated rehabilitation and coordination of care service.
 Visit our new YouTube (TM) library to watch videos created for people living with amputation.

 Be Accessible is a social change initiative and a holistic framework for accessibility with a mission to create a truly accessible country for us all.

 Supported Living Payment is assistance for people who have, or are caring for someone with a health condition, injury or disability.

 MSD publishes this useful guide containing practical help for whānau, and carers who assist family members and friends who need help with everyday living because of a health condition, disability or injury.
 It contains information on money, people and things all available to all NZers.
 Click this link to view the latest version of the Guide for Carers